lakerpaxtan/stuytown-scrape/README.md

 # StuyTown Apartment Scraper

-A Python scraper that monitors StuyTown's website for new apartment listings and sends email notifications when new apartments become available.
+A Python scraper that monitors StuyTown's website for new apartment listings and sends email and optional sound notifications when new apartments become available.

 ## Features

 - 🔍 Monitors StuyTown website for 1-2 bedroom apartments
 - 📧 Email notifications to multiple recipients
+- 🔊 Optional sound notifications to wake you up
 - 💾 JSON persistence of seen apartments using address as unique key
 - 🔄 Automatic scrolling to load all dynamic content
 - 🔗 Individual apartment URL extraction from listing details
-- ⚙️ Three operation modes: monitoring, initial setup, email testing
+- ⚙️ Three operation modes: monitoring, initial setup, notification testing

 ## How It Works